NashOpt - A Python Library for Computing Generalized Nash Equilibria: Examples

 The GNE is computed by solving the MILP~\eqref{eq:GNE-MIP} with no parameter $p$, and optimal combinations extracted by iteratively adding the no-good constraint~\eqref{eq:no-good}, leading to the three equilibrium solutions:

 These correspond to the optimal active constraint combinations $(1)$, $(1,4)$, and $(1,2,4)$, respectively.
-By imposing the additional constraint that the Lagrange multipliers associated with the shared constraints are the same for all agents, the vGNE
+By imposing the additional constraint that the Lagrange multipliers associated with the shared constraints are the same for all agents, {we get} the vGNE

-is found, corresponding to the active constraint combination $(1,4)$.
-The CPU time for computing each equilibrium ranges between $3.6$ and $10.3$~ms for the non-variational case and is $17.7$~ms for the variational one using the HiGHS solver~\cite{HH18}.
+corresponding to the active constraint combination $(1,4)$.
+The CPU time for computing each equilibrium ranges between {$4.7$ and $10.1$}~ms for the non-variational case and is {$8.3$}~ms for the variational one using the HiGHS solver~\cite{HH18}.
+Note that infinitely many different GNEs may exist for the same combination of active constraints, as clearly shown in~\cite{HB26}.